-The introduction of the Special Saturation Policy has not precluded applications for new Premises Licences or Variation to existing Premises Licences premises in the town centre.
+The introduction of the CIA has not precluded applications for new Premises Licences or Variation to existing Premises Licences premises in the town centre.
 It has focused attention particularly on the promotion of the Licensing Objectives relating to crime and disorder and public nuisance.
-As a result the incidence of crime and disorder has stabilised and Torbay Council and the Devon and Cornwall Constabulary firmly believe there is an ongoing need for a Special Saturation Policy in this area.
+Torbay Council and the Devon and Cornwall Police firmly believe that there is an ongoing need for a Special Saturation Policy as the number of violent crimes has increased and the area is responsible for a similar proportion of crime as in 2009 and 2010.

-Torquay Town Centre is subject to considerable re-development both currently and over the next five years i.e., Draft Torbay Harbour Area Action plan and other ongoing development will both increase the urban population of Torquay Town Centre and the number of late night commercial Premises.
-It is accepted that the re-development will change the character of Torquay Town Centre in time, however it is imperative that the Council protect both residents and businesses against the potential growth of anti-social behaviour and crime and disorder.
+Torquay Town Centre is subject to considerable re-development both currently and over the coming years.
+Ongoing development will increase both the urban population of Torquay Town Centre and potentially the number of late night commercial Premises.
+It is accepted that the re-development will change the character of Torquay Town Centre in time.
+However it is imperative that the Council protect both residents and businesses against the potential growth of anti-social behaviour and crime and disorder.

-Appendix one
+Appendix One